 All Year 11 students will have the opportunity to complete NCEA Literacy and Numeracy.
 This involves 10 literacy and 10 numeracy credits.
-The assessments are digital exams that take place in June and November.
-Students sit these assessments from Year 10 onwards.
+The assessments are either digital exams that take place in May and September or 11MATa & b courses offer NCEA numeracy standards (topics) to those students that require them.
+Students sit the digital assessments from Year 10 onwards.